What Is PyTorch?

 CUDA Integration

-First-class GPU support with seamless tensor movement between CPU and GPU.
+First-class GPU support with smooth tensor movement between CPU and GPU.

 Autograd